davidmasp/IEO_PRAC_analysis/README.md

 source: [Cancer Genome - NIH](http://cancergenome.nih.gov/cancersselected/prostatecancer)

+## TCGA Cell article highlights

+1. Analysis of 333 primary prostate carcinomas.

+2. 74% of all tumors being assignable to one of seven molecular classes based on distinct oncogenic drivers: fusions involving (1) ERG, (2) ETV1, (3) ETV4, or (4) FLI1 (46%, 8%, 4%, and 1%, respectively); mutations in (5) SPOP or (6) FOXA1; or (7) IDH1 mutations (11%, 3%, and 1%, respectively.

+3. 25% of the prostate cancers had a presumed actionable lesion in the PI3K or MAPK signaling pathways, and DNA repair genes were inactivated in 19%.

 ##Tips & Tricks
 Open R with terminal instead of Rstudio (Ubuntu users).
 It shuts down your other applications, a side from Rstudio itself.